EGFireball/Garage-app/README.md

 App Architecture:

-MVVM/MVI blend based on the Clear Architecture pattern.
+MVVM/MVI blend based on the Clean Architecture pattern.
 It has View Layer, which holds all the Composable views and the ViewModel, Repository Layer and Data providing Layer.

 Running tests: